idispatch75/mythic-gme-adventures/docs/user_manual.md

 and continue when warned about an Adventure mismatch, which occurs when the ID of the Adventure in the file does not match the ID of the Adventure you are restoring.

+There is *Backup* button that allows to backup all your local Adventures.

 ## Adventure screen